Worried about eclipse damage to your eyes? Don't panic

 But experts say there's no need to panic — the vast majority of eclipse viewers are probably fine.
 And even if somebody did strain their eyes, the effects could be temporary.

 During the 2017 total solar eclipse it's estimated that 150 million Americans viewed the event.
-There were perhaps 100 cases of eye damage across all of America and Canada, according to Ralph Chou, an expert on eclipse eye safety with the University of Waterloo in Canada.
+There were around 100 documented cases of eye damage across all of America and Canada, according to Ralph Chou, an expert on eclipse eye safety with the University of Waterloo in Canada.

 The reason it's hard to do real damage is simple — the human eye has evolved to avoid staring directly at the sun.